Best Snorkel Spots in Cozumel!

 Not So Honorable Mentions…

-Another popular place to snorkel in Cozumel, especially for cruise shippers, is the Disneyland-esque Chankanaab Reef, which is extremely popular with cruise ship tourists (less so with locals).
+Another popular place to snorkel in Cozumel is the Disneyland-esque Chankanaab Reef.
+It’s very popular with cruise ship tourists ~ less with locals.
 They’ve turned this place into a mini Sea World, with a hefty entrance fee, dolphin & sea lion shows, & an opportunity to swim with dolphins.
 Any place that keeps dolphins in confinement as “entertainment” for humans, unfortunately, is no place I can personally recommend.
-It’s why I’m also not a fan of Dolphinaris in Cozumel, which keeps dolphins confined in small pools while charging tourists $300+ for “photos with dolphins.”
-It’s absolute horse shit if you ask me.
+It’s why I’m also not a fan of Dolphinaris in Cozumel, which keeps dolphins confined in small pools while charging tourists $300+ for photos with them.
+I’m not a fan.
+Save your money & spend it elsewhere.

-But of course, these are just my personal opinions.
-If you have kids who are DYING to swim with dolphins (I totally get it), perhaps look into options where you can swim with dolphins in the wild (i.e. in Hawaii).
-If you explain to your children how animals in captivity are treated (all you need to do is watch the documentary, “Blackfish“), perhaps you’ll be part of creating the next generation of young conservationists & oceanographers.
+Of course, these are just my personal opinions.
+If you have kids DYING to swim with dolphins (I totally get it), perhaps look at options where you can swim with dolphins in the wild.
+By explaining to your children how animals in captivity are treated & how unnatural an environment it is for them (see “Blackfish“), you could be part of creating the next generation of young conservationists & oceanographers.

 Best Snorkel Spots in Cozumel